- Can you live on $1000 a month in Puerto Rico?

 - What is the most common job in Puerto Rico?

-- How do you buy a house in Puerto Rico?
+- Can I buy a house in Puerto Rico?

 Can you live on $1000 a month in Puerto Rico?